 No. We do not offer refunds but we do offer event transfer vouchers, so you can put your credit to another event.
-We need 10 calendar days’ notice prior to the event to make these changes plus you will need to pay a £15.00 fee.
+We need 10 calendar days’ notice prior to the event to make these changes plus you will need to pay a £15 or 15% (whichever is greater) cancellation fee.
 Our pricing structure rewards those that commit furthest in advance and we recommend customers hold the appropriate insurance to cover non-attendance for issues such as illness or travel problems.
 You can view our transfer policy here.
 Transfer requests can be made here.
 You can find full Terms and Conditions here.

 For those looking for an even bigger challenge we are offering the ‘Super Survial’ upgrade for those entering waves 1 – 4.
 The upgrade includes acess to a second lap plus some extra swag including a Super Survival wristband, Super Survival tshirt and a second medal.